SeisSol/SeisSol/Documentation/build-seissol.rst

 -----------------------------

-For this page, we will assume that all the environment variables from the previous section to be loaded (cf. section ).
-That is, you have your SeisSol build directory in ``$SEISSOL_BASE``.
+For this page, we will assume that all the environment variables from the :ref:`previous section <build_env>` to be loaded.
+That is, you have installed your dependencies to ``$SEISSOL_PREFIX``.

-Get the latest version of SeisSol on git by cloning the repository, including all submodules:
+To build SeisSol, fetch the latest version of SeisSol on git by cloning the repository, including all submodules:

 .. code-block:: bash